jtheis85/swrpg-game-mechanics/characters/talent-trees/cover.md

 * **More Soak** - While in heavy cover, increase your soak by an additional 1.

 ## Hug Cover
-* **Free** - While in light cover, spend 2 strain to improve it to medium cover (for yourself only) until the start of your next turn.
+* **Free** - While in cover, take an action to spend 2 strain to improve it by one step (for yourself only) until the start of your next turn.
 * **Less Straining** - The cost of Hug Cover is lowered to 1 strain.
-* **More Protection** - Hug Cover can be used in medium cover to improve it to heavy cover.
+* **Improved Speed** - Hugging cover takes a maneuver rather than an action.
-* **Improved Duration** - The benefits of hug cover last an additional turn.
+* **Improved Duration** - The benefits of hug cover last an additional turn (provided you remain in cover)

 ## Improvised Cover
 * **Free** - Once per session, spend a destiny point to establish the existence of a new area of light cover at or near your current location.
 You must explain what is providing this newfound protection and why it may have been overlooked or unnoticed before now.
 The GM has the final say as to whether such cover will be allowed, as well as how temporary it may be.